Chachani: Eruption history

 They occur in the wider region of Chachani and crop out in the Arequipa area and in river valleys.
 Their emplacement took place in the form of fast-moving hot streams of rock.
-An additional ignimbrite is the 13 million years old Miocene Rio Chili Ignimbrite; the vents of the Miocene units are unknown and the Rio Chili Ignimbrite appears to be related to the Huaylillas Ignimbrite of southern Peru.
+An additional ignimbrite is the 13-million-year-old Miocene Rio Chili Ignimbrite; the vents of the Miocene units are unknown and the Rio Chili Ignimbrite appears to be related to the Huaylillas Ignimbrite of southern Peru.

-Later, during the Quaternary the Chachani volcanic complex grew in the caldera.
-The older activity formed the older volcanoes Chingana northeast, Estribo east and Nocarane north of Chachani as well as the Colorado lava domes north-northwest from Nocarane and the volcanoes Chachani Base and El Angel; argon-argon dating has yielded ages ranging between 1,000,000 - 500,000 years ago for these volcanoes.
-Later the volcanoes El Rodado, La Horqueta and Chachani (c.
-130,000 - 131,000 years ago) formed as a west–east alignment, along with the Uyupampa lava field (about 230,000 - 280,000 years ago) far west from Chachani, the Airport Domes south (between 290,000 - 400,000 years ago), the Cabrería lava domes south-southeast and the Volcancillo dome northeast from Chachani.
+Later, during the Quaternary, the Chachani volcanic complex grew in the caldera.
+The older activity formed the older volcanoes Chingana northeast, Estribo east, and Nocarane north of Chachani, as well as the Colorado lava domes north-northwest from Nocarane and the volcanoes Chachani Base and El Angel; argon-argon dating has yielded ages of 1,000,000–500,000 years ago for these volcanoes.
+Later, the volcanoes El Rodado, La Horqueta and Chachani (c.
+130,000–131,000 years ago) formed as a west–east alignment, along with the Uyupampa lava field (about 230,000–280,000 years ago) far west from Chachani, the Airport Domes south (between 290,000–400,000 years ago), the Cabrería lava domes south-southeast, and the Volcancillo dome northeast from Chachani.

 The youngest reported date of 56,500 ± 31,600 years ago has been obtained on the Cabrería lava domes; formerly the Airport Domes/Los Angeles/Pampa de Palacio were considered to be the youngest and of Holocene age.
-However, a post-glacial lava flow descends the western slope of Chachani between Chachani and Nocarane and phreatic eruptions may have formed Holocene-age craters on Chachani.
+However, Volcancillo may be even younger, and a post-glacial lava flow descends the western slope of Chachani between Chachani and Nocarane, and phreatic eruptions may have formed Holocene-age craters on Chachani.
 No historical eruptions are known at the volcanic complex, and the date of the last activity is likewise unclear.

 The existence of solfataras in the summit region and of hot springs at Socosani and Yura has been reported, and frequent seismic activity occurs on Chachani's southwestern flank; this activity may relate to either geothermal or tectonic phenomena.
 Currently, the volcano is considered to be dormant.
-Occasionally, mudflows descend its slopes and cause damages at lower elevations.
+Occasionally, mudflows descend their slopes and cause damage at lower elevations.